Ayurveda for Yoga Instructors

 These skills will empower yoga teachers to deliver more personalized, effective, and insightful yoga instruction, deepening the impact of their teaching and enriching the lives of their students through the ancient wisdom of Ayurveda and yoga.

-• This retreat is open to all Yoga Teachers or students currently enrolled a yoga teacher training program.
+This retreat is open to all Yoga Teachers or students currently enrolled a yoga teacher training program.
+For those who are already certified, this retreat offers 18 hours of CE credits.

 MEET YOUR FACILITATOR